PiotrKruk99/packsbyname-python/README.md

 # how to search

-You can use Pacman (-p argument) or Yay (-y argument) to search in AUR too.
+You can use Pacman (-p argument) or Yay (-y argument) and Paru (-r argument) to search in AUR too.
 For installed packages search use -Qs argument or for search in online repositories use -Ss argument.
 If only words to search are specified it will be by Pacman and in online repositories.

 You can search for up to 5 words same time.
 Package will be displayed as a result only if it name contains all of required words.